eamoeco/slate/source/index.html.md

 Field |Description
 --------- | -----------
- id | Package ID
+ id | The shipment ID
  user_id | The user ID
  device_hash | The sensor hash
  device_uid | The sensor UID
  device_group_uid | The sensor Group UID
- status | The package status (1 - Init, 2 - On the way, 3 - Delivered, 4 - Lost, 5 - Canceled, 6 - Archived)
+ status | The shipment status (1 - Init, 2 - On the way, 3 - Delivered, 4 - Lost, 5 - Canceled, 6 - Archived)
  destination | TBD
- created_at | Date and time when the transaction was create updated_at | Date and time when the transaction was updated device_tags | The list of sensor tags alert_events | The list of alerts for this packages transactions | The transaction data
+ created_at | Date and time when the transaction was create updated_at | Date and time when the transaction was updated device_tags | The list of sensor tags alert_events | The list of alerts for this shipments transactions | The transaction data

 ## Alerts list